zkutasi/homelab/k8s/infrastructure/README.md

 Data is a tricky part in Kubernetes, due to the whole platform's distributed and network-based, API-driven nature.
 Luckily there are a few good projects to help us store some data.
 These include block-storage, file-system storage and even S3-style storage solutions.

-### Rook Ceph

-For Block storage, this is what I have chosen as I work with this one, I know this one well enough.
+- [Rook Ceph](https://rook.io/) - For Block storage, this is what I have chosen as I work with this one, I know this one well enough.

-### Longhorn

-Popular alternative choice instead of Rook, albeit it has a few issues still required to be worked out.
+- [Longhorn](https://longhorn.io/) - Popular alternative choice instead of Rook, albeit it has a few issues still required to be worked out.

-### Minio

-For S3 object storage, this is what I have chosen as I work with this one.
+- [Minio](https://www.min.io/) - For S3 object storage, this is what I have chosen as I work with this one.
 Though I need to learn a lot about it.